 Jump To My Trip Planning Guide And Tips

 Now for the perfect Madrid weekend itinerary!

 Madrid Weekend – Day 1

-My favourite breakfast in Spain is tortilla or Spanish omelet.
+Hands down, my favourite breakfast in Spain is tortilla or Spanish omelet.
 It is is an omelet made with potatoes and onions.
 If there is a restaurant or bar in Madrid famous for having “the best tortilla”, I have tried it.
 My favourite tortilla would be at Casa Dani in Mercado de la Paz, which is in Barrio Salamanca.
 The closest Metro stop would be Serrano on the 4 metro line.
-Another tortilla suggestion would be Bar Ceveriz across from Mercado San Miguel.
+Another tortilla suggestion would be Bar Ceveriz across from the famous Mercado San Miguel.

-I don’t think a visit to Madrid is a real visit without going to Parque del Buen Retiro or most commonly known as Retiro.
-It is amazing and not just for tourists, locals love it too.
-Especially on Sundays.
+In my opinion, a visit to Madrid is not a real visit without going to Parque del Buen Retiro (or most commonly known as Retiro).
+It is amazing and not just for tourists.
+Locals absolutely love it too, especially on Sundays.
 You will see families and groups of friends gathered in the park, exercising, having a picnic, or just hanging out.
-It is located close to the Prado Museum and other popular attractions so definitely squeeze in a visit.
+It is located close to the Prado Museum and other popular attractions so do squeeze in a visit.

 Palacio Cristal inside Retiro Park

 It’s a must-visit destination, not to mention it’s free!
 Be sure to visit Crystal Palace within the park, which has art exhibits in collaboration with Museo Reina Sofia.
 There’s a rose garden, play areas for children, restaurants, cafes, a library, and even a nightclub!

 Read more here: The Best Free Things To Do In Madrid